-This blog is part of An Inside Link, a series of posts authored by the experts at Clearlink that offer insider knowledge and tips across a range of industry specialties.
+This blog is part of An Inside Link, a series of posts authored by the subject matter experts at Clearlink that offer insider knowledge and tips across a range of industry specialties.

 According to the Centers for Disease Control and Prevention, six in ten American adults live with at least one chronic disease, and four in ten live with two or more, leaving health plan members with high-risk conditions to compete for resources to support their care needs.
 Although individual member populations are small, they require many nuanced services to yield positive outcomes.
 Navigating the prevention and management of multiple chronic conditions is one of the most challenging issues the healthcare community faces today.

 After nearly two decades of leading teams in managed care and driving clinical product development, I’ve found that health plan case managers can make a difference in the lives of complex, high-need, high-cost members through several transformative interventions.

 Taking action on these initiatives starts with identifying the high-risk individuals in your member communities.